cemkavuklu/pointr-api/README.md

-# Pointr API
+# Sample Rust API
-This repo contains an API for the Pointr Case Study.
+This repo contains a Sample API written in Rust

-You can find the OpenAPI specification for this API [here](pointr-api-spec.yaml).
+You can find the OpenAPI specification for this API [here](sample-rust-api-spec.yaml).

 The specification can be viewed with [Swagger Editor](https://editor.swagger.io/).